henrygd/beszel/readme.md

 ## Installation

-You may choose to install the hub and agent as single binaries, or as docker images.
+You may install the hub and agent as single binaries, or by using Docker.

 ### Docker